-The statements of activities demonstrates the degree to which direct expenses of a given function or segment is offset by program revenues.
+The statements of activities demonstrate the degree to which direct expenses of a given function or segment is offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function or segment.
 Program revenues include 1) charges to customers who purchase, use or benefit from the services provided by a given function or segment; 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment; and 3) interest income that is restricted for use on a particular function or segment.
 Unrestricted interest income and other items not included among program revenues are reported as general revenues.

 The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
-Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of the related cash flows.
+Revenues are recorded when earned and expenses are recorded when a liability is incurred or economic asset is used, regardless of the timing of the related cash flows.
 Grants, endowments, and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.
+Revenues, expenses, gains, losses, assets and liabilities resulting from exchange and exchange-like transactions are recognized when the exchange takes place.